jimb245/2PiWireGuardVPN/InstallFromRaspbianBase.md

 ## 5.6 Edit the wg-quick script

-A change in the wq-quick script is needed in order to allow access to the server's local network from devices attached to the client Pi.
-For example, it might be desired to access a file or media server.
+The routing rules applied by the default wg-quick script would send any packets with a destination in the subnet of the public wifi directly to the local network and send everything else into the VPN tunnel.
+This presents two problems for the current application.
+One is that local network addresses may conflict with the server's local network, preventing access to the latter.
+Second, when authenticating to a captive portal it's necessary for locally generated packets from a browser to reach the local network and not go into the tunnel.
+So WireGuard would need to be off during authentication and then be started up manually.

+Using the modifed script packets forwarded from wlan0 or eth0, and only those packets, are routed to the tunnel.
+The fwmark referenced by the rule is added to packets by firewall rules added below.
+So it doesn't matter if the client Pi's public network has an address conflict with the server's local network.

+Also WireGuard will not interfere with captive portal authentication since locally generated packets are sent to the local network.
+This setup assumes that the Pi desktop is only used to get connected to the public wifi - otherwise it would leak data outside of the VPN.

 Make a backup copy of /usr/bin/wg-quick and then make the folowing two changes in function add_default().

 - Delete the following line.
 It's possible that updates have changed the script such that the exact line is not present.
 In that case it's necessary to examine the script changes in more detail to determine an equivalent change.